SFU community frequently asked questions about COVID-19

 Before resuming activities that require additional faculty, staff, or students to return to campus, a university-approved, unit-specific safety plan is required for that area.
 The safety plan will comply with WorkSafe BC requirements and demonstrate that physical distancing, enhanced cleaning, compliance monitoring and training will be in place.
 Once safety plans are approved, they will be posted and shared publicly.

 We will consider issues of accessibility and equity when determining who needs to work in-person.
 Employees and students with extenuating circumstances will be accommodated.

 Yes.
 Recent alumni can access this service for one year following their graduation.
-(Students who graduated in June 2019 have extended eligibility through to September of this year.)
+For more information, visit the Student Services website.

 If you live in residence, email Residence and Housing at email@example.com.
 Residence and Housing will provide further information and support.
 For any other support during self-isolation whether you live on or off campus please contact firstname.lastname@example.org.

 Contact your instructors to let them know and ask for a modification or accommodation if needed.
 Should you have concerns about the response, contact the Chair of the department (or for Continuing Studies, write email@example.com).
 Finally, if needed, contact the Dean's office.

 The ability to hold in-person meetings/events with six or more people is determined by the SFU COVID-19 Impact Scale.
 When the Impact Scale is Extreme, in-person meetings/events are not allowed.
 When the COVID-19 Impact Scale is High or Moderate, approvals may be required.
 Read the Guidance and Application for In-Person Meetings and Events at SFU to learn more.